hrishikesh1990/freelancer_report/docs/2-current-trends.md

 **3. Countries with lower domestic work opportunities are seeing a surge in freelance professionals**

-Freelancing is providing a viable career path for skilled professionals in regions where domestic opportunities are low - owing to the rise of remote teams.
+Due to the rise in adoption of remote teams, freelancing is providing a viable career path for skilled professionals in regions where domestic opportunities are low.
 Pakistan, Ukraine, Philippines, India, & Bangladesh rank in the Top 10 countries with the fastest-growing earnings for freelancers.

 ![Slide2.JPG](https://storage.googleapis.com/slite-api-files-production/files/1d983cce-bb35-43a3-bc87-1eaa5c2fce1e/Slide2.JPG)
 Source: [CNBC](https://www.cnbc.com/2019/08/07/the-10-countries-with-the-fastest-growing-earnings-for-freelancers.html)